The Rookie (1990 film)

 The Rookie is a 1990 American buddy cop action thriller film directed by Clint Eastwood, written by Boaz Yakin and Scott Spiegel, and produced by Howard G. Kazanjian, Steven Siebert, and David Valdes.
 It stars Eastwood, Charlie Sheen, Raul Julia, Sônia Braga, Lara Flynn Boyle, and Tom Skerritt.
-Eastwood plays a veteran police officer teamed up with a younger detective played by Sheen (the rookie), whose intent is to take down a German crime lord in downtown Los Angeles, following months of investigation into an exotic car theft ring.
+Eastwood plays a veteran police officer teamed with the rookie detective played by Sheen, whose intent is to take down a German crime lord in downtown Los Angeles, following months of investigation into an exotic car theft ring.

 The Rookie premiered in the United States and Canada on December 7, 1990, grossing $21,633,874 in ticket receipts, just under its budget of $30 million.
 The film was overshadowed by the continuing success of Home Alone, which opened three weeks earlier and ended up being one of the top 100 highest-grossing films of all time.
 A financial disappointment, The Rookie was met with generally lackluster reviews.
 Critics considered it formulaic and shallow, and questioned the casting of the Puerto Rican Julia and the Brazilian Braga as Germans; a scene in which Eastwood was raped by Braga also generated some controversy.
-The stunts and special effects, however, were met with praise.

 Plot

-Veteran LAPD detective Nick Pulovski and his partner Powell attempt to bust some criminals loading a truck with stolen luxury vehicles; in the ensuing gunfight, Powell is killed.
-Nick pursues the fleeing truck, but the gang detaches the trailer with him on it.
-Now classified as a homicide case, Nick is barred from investigating further and assigned a new partner, "rookie" cop David Ackerman.
+Veteran LAPD detective Nick Pulovski and his partner Powell attempt to bust a car theft ring loading a trailer with stolen luxury vehicles.
+In the ensuing shootout, Powell is killed.
+Pulovski pursues the fleeing truck, but the trailer is detached while he is on board.

-Nick and a confused David defy orders and investigate the gang anyway; they go to a country club for lunch and see the criminals' leader, Strom.
-Nick confronts him and gives him Powell's blood-stained badge.
-Later, they go to a bar so Nick can talk to his informant, Felix.
-David gets in a brawl at the bar during which his badge is stolen; Nick, a regular, defuses the fight.
-Nick intimidates Strom's associate Morales into cooperating with him by destroying his car at a junkyard.
-Morales succeeds in placing a bug in Strom's apartment, but Strom and his girlfriend Liesl kill him for botching the earlier theft.

-Now desperate for money, Strom holds up a casino.
-When the manager opens the safe, David and Nick emerge, having heard his plan through Morales' bug.
-Nick attempts to arrest them, but when David refuses to shoot an unarmed Liesl, they manage to kidnap Nick and shoot David.
-Strom demands $2,000,000 ransom and takes Nick to his chop shop.
-David survives, having blocked the shot with his body armor.
-The police refuse to pay the ransom and Nick is written off as a dead man.